 Now we will tell the VESC motor controller about your battery.
 This is important to get right!

 If you discharge your battery below a certain voltage, it will get damaged permanently.
 LiPo packs or Lithium Ion batteries usually operate between 4.2V and 3.1V per cell.
 Do not allow your system to discharge them beyond 3.1V per cell!
 For this reason the VESC controller will measure your battery voltage and will start to softly cutoff the power at 3.4V per cell (Battery Voltage Cutoff Start) and it will perform a hard cutoff at 3.1V per cell (Battery Voltage Cutoff End).

 You can also set custom values if your cells have different ratings.
 This can be done in Motor Settings >>General after finishing this Wizard or by activating the advanced settings in the Wizard.

 IF YOUR BATTERY CAN'T HANDLE THE CURRENT DRAW OR REGEN CURRENTS YOUR MOTOR IS RATED FOR, YOU CAN ADJUST VALUES ACCORDINGLY IN THE ADVANCED OR OVERRIDE TAB!

 ADVANCED SETTINGS guide for less capable batteries:

 Check your battery ratings and adjust accordingly.
-Please note: This is the value per VESC/Motor!
-If you run two VESCs on one battery, you need to cut your safe battery limits in half. -25A becomes -12.5A, 100A becomes 50A etc.
+Please note: This is the value per controller / motor!
+If you run two VESC motor controllers on one battery, you need to cut your safe battery limits in half. -25A becomes -12.5A, 100A becomes 50A etc.

 Current MAX is the value your battery will get discharged with at full power.
 If your battery or BMS can't deliver more than X Amps safely, you can define a max value for current draw here.